 - Yelp Reviewers’ Authenticity Fetish Is White Supremacy in Action

 Send pitches and links to previous work or portfolio to Eater Portland’s editor, Brooke Jackson-Glidden, at firstname.lastname@example.org, or via email@example.com.
 Please put the word “Pitch for Eater Portland” in the email subject line with a very brief description of the story.
-Tips are also always welcomed if you have leads for news stories.
-And for especially sensitive information, there are several ways to reach out detailed here.
+Tips are always welcome if you have leads for news stories.
+And for especially sensitive information, there are several secure ways to reach out.

 Note: Eater Portland receives several pitches a week, and does try to respond to each.
 However, if we do not respond within a month, please feel free to follow up.